Equatorial orbits and imaging of hairy cubic Galileon black holes: Conclusion

-These qualitative comparisons are not free of simplifications (both in the metric and the model of disk), which could be addressed in later work.
-As explained in~\cite{rot_cubic_BH}, the circular metric~(\ref{eq_circular_spacetime}) is only exact in the static case, because cubic Galileon black holes coupled to the scalar ansatz~(\ref{eq_scalar_ansatz}) actually become noncircular for nonzero~$\bar{\Omega}_{\mathcal{H}}$.
+The models considered in the present paper are not free of simplifications either, both in the metric and the model of disk, which could be addressed in later work.
+As explained in the introduction, the circular metric~(\ref{eq_circular_spacetime}) is only exact in the static case.
 Reproducing the rotating solutions in a noncircular framework would allow to reach accurate rapidly rotating solutions (possibly up to an extremal case).
-Such accurate framework would also be used to construct asymptotically de Sitter configurations, whose deviations from general relativity are naively expected to be less significant than the present asymptotically flat configurations, because no coefficient in the asymptotic expansion in $1/r$ should vanish in the static limit~\cite{cubic_BH}.
-Furthermore, to make precise quantitative comparisons between actual images and numerical predictions in a consistent way, more realistic models of disk such as ion tori could be considered (these are geometrically thick and optically thin structures too, yet featuring more complex density and temperature profiles derived from first principles, as well as isotropic~\cite{Vincent_ion_tor} or toroidal~\cite{Vincent_magn_torus} magnetic fields).
+Such general framework would also be used to construct the asymptotically de Sitter configurations corresponding to non-zero~$\eta$ and~$\Lambda$, and perform similar study and comparisons.
+Furthermore, in order to make precise quantitative comparisons between actual images and numerical predictions in a consistent way, more realistic models of disk such as ion tori could be considered.
+The latter are also geometrically thick and optically thin structures, yet featuring more complex density and temperature profiles derived from first principles, as well as isotropic~\cite{Vincent_ion_tor} or toroidal~\cite{Vincent_magn_torus} magnetic fields, hence allowing to explore other parts of the parameter space describing accretion disks.